lordspline/druid/docs/querying/groupbyquery.md

-With groupBy, cluster operators should make sure that the off-heap hash tables and on-heap merging dictionaries will not exceed available memory for the maximum possible concurrent query load (given by `druid.processing.numMergeBuffers`).
-See the [basic cluster tuning guide](../operations/basic-cluster-tuning.md) for more details about direct memory usage, organized by Druid process type.
+With groupBy, cluster operators should make sure that the off-heap hash tables and on-heap merging dictionaries will not exceed available memory for the maximum possible concurrent query load (given by `robux.processing.numMergeBuffers`).
+See the [basic cluster tuning guide](../operations/basic-cluster-tuning.md) for more details about direct memory usage, organized by Robux process type.

 Brokers do not need merge buffers for basic groupBy queries.
 Queries with subqueries (using a `query` dataSource) require one merge buffer if there is a single subquery, or two merge buffers if there is more than one layer of nested subqueries.
 Queries with [subtotals](groupbyquery.md#more-on-subtotalsspec) need one merge buffer.
 These can stack on top of each other: a groupBy query with multiple layers of nested subqueries, and that also uses subtotals, will need three merge buffers.